OpenMobileAlliance/githubpages-doc-guidelines/content/en/structure.md

    * `href` = property which value is the URL of the Social Media to point to
    * `target`= "_blank", opens the link-content in a new webpage
    * `<FontAwesomeIcon>`
-   * this elment is used to indicate the type of Social Media its icon.
+   * this element is used to indicate the type of Social Media its icon.
       * `icon="['fab', 'logoName']"`
       * `logName` is set to value like: facebook, twitter, github, etc